 Due to the globalization of higher education, world-university rankings have grown in influence in recent years through few classification such as academic ranking world of universities, world university rankings, global university rankings using bibliometrics and global university rankings using web metrics (Liu & Cheng, 2011).

 Each ranking system has specific dimensions to measure university performance.
-For example Time Higher Education System (THES) in 2012 used five dimensions (table 1) while QS World Indicator 2011 used six dimensions (table 2).
+For example, Time Higher Education System (THES) in 2012 used five dimensions (table 1) while QS World Indicator 2011 used six dimensions (table 2).
 The dimensions used by these rankings show that performance of academics contributes 60-90 percent of the overall performance of the university.
 Therefore, universities need to empower its human capital to be competitive and subsequently achieve world-class status.

 Table 1